GoogleCloudPlatform/cloud-builders-community/ballerina/README.md

 ## Available builders

-For convenience, we have included different versions of the Angular CLI:
+For convenience, we have included different versions of the Ballerina CLI:
-- `gcr.io/$PROJECT_ID/ballerina:v1.2.4`: provides the `v1.2.4` stable branch
+- `gcr.io/$PROJECT_ID/ballerina:v1.2.6`: provides the `v1.2.6` stable branch